There are two main religions in Japan. They are Shinto and Buddhism.

 Most of Japanese people believe in both these religions.

-In addition, there are only about 2 million Christians in Japan.
+In addition, there are only about 2 million Christians and at most thousands of Muslims in Japan.

 But, many Japanese people believing in Shinto and Buddhism also